suhaskamath2712/E0261_P11/documentation/documentation.md

 4) Tree utilities

 - public static RelTreeNode buildRelTree(RelNode rel)
   - Builds a `RelTreeNode` representation from a Calcite `RelNode` using a `RelVisitor`.
 Useful for tree-based comparisons and debug printing.
+Tree equality can ignore child order via canonical digest.

 - public static String relTreeCanonicalDigest(RelNode rel)
   - Returns the canonical digest of the `RelTreeNode` built from `rel`.